mzattera/v4j/docs/005/index.md

   - 9.4% of tokens (36.4% of terms) can be divided in two parts, each presenting the inner structure described above (**separable** terms).

-    74.3% of these terms are such that their two parts appear as single Voynich terms more often than the separable term (**verified separable** terms).
+    For 74.3% of separable terms, their two constituent parts appear in the text more often than the separable term itself (**verified separable** terms).

-    This seems a strong indication that these words are single words written together.
+    This seems a strong indication that separable terms are made by two single regular terms written together.

   - only 2.0% of tokens (8.4% of terms) do not exhibit this structure (**unstructured** terms).